kokoalberti/postgis-baselayers/README.md

 ## Issues

-See the issue tracker for a list of issues and features.
+See the issue tracker for a list of issues and feature/data requests.